JamesTurnerGit/password_generation/readme.md

 ## Areas where i've strayed from the task

 I've packed the generate_password method into a module, and renamed it to match ruby conventions.
 This gave me a sensible place to store constants without poluting the global namespace

+I've added defaults to make it a less clunky password generation tool